 It had taken him long enough to find her.
 Holly felt Jacob’s touch on her shoulder but did not turn around.
 Time was too fleeting.
 She wanted to revel a little longer in the chill of the dark Spring night, the giggle of the creek below her, the crunch of the grass under her feet.
 Charlie’s mind hadn’t gotten the grass quite right yet.

 “I was scolded for talking to the children,” she said.
 “So I came out to catch fireflies by the water.”
 She scooped up a lightning bug that had rested on the branch beside her, serenely blinking like an empty street on the day after Christmas.
-She remembered Christmas, and the little girl who had dreamed about it once.
+Holly remembered Christmas, and the little girl who had dreamed about it once.
 Holly had taken her name.